-The “Second Beach” of Morro de São Paulo is known for its festive atmosphere of restaurants and inns that are open day and night.
+The “Second Beach” of Morro de São Paulo has a festive atmosphere of restaurants and inns that are open day and night.
 Approximately 380 meters of calm water, the natural pools are ideal for bathing, and, due to the shallow depth, there is the option of sun loungers in the water.

 #10.
 Fortaleza Beach

-Fortaleza is the perfect starting point to visit the northeast Brazil beaches.
-Fortaleza is one of the most popular coastal towns in Brazil and is one of Brazil’s largest cities.
+Fortaleza is one of the best places to visit in Brazil and has incredible beaches.
+It is the perfect starting point to visit the northeast Brazil beaches.
+This is one of the most popular coastal towns in Brazil and is one of Brazil’s largest cities.
 Fun fact, in 2014, Fortaleza was one of the host cities of the 2014 FIFA World Cup.
 Relax on the white sandy beach of Iracema or wander through the town’s museums.
 From Fortaleza, travel north towards Guajiru, and enjoy two days in a luxury hotel.
 Explore this small, but famous fisherman village and feel the Brazilian culture.

 #11.
 Jericoacoara Beach